mgebele/eth_daily_price_change_pred/README.md

 - Log Price in USD
 - percentage_daily_return_bef_shift
 - price_usd_close_percent_of_maxtilnow

+## Results
+To interprete the model results its important to compare the implemented performance metric to the simple buy-and-hold strategy which yielded the following rewards per year:
+- year 2017: total +8942 % -> +24.50 % per day
+- year 2018: total -83 % -> -0.23 % per day
+- year 2019: total -8 % ->  -0.02 % per day
+- year 2020: total +564 % -> +1.55 % per day

+The model results are more balanced and positive for all four years, but performed for the year 2020 way worse than the buy-and-hold strategy.
+However in the year 2018 the model performed positive despite the eth-price falling 83 %, which shows that the short buy orders of the model were quite useful in this period of time:
+- year 2017: total +208 % -> +0.57 % per day
+- year 2018: total +183 % -> +0.50 % per day
+- year 2019: total +95 % ->  +0.26 % per day
+- year 2020: total +168 % -> +0.46 % per day

 ## Setup
 For running these project python3 needs to be installed as well as the packages specified in the requieremts.txt.
 Lastly Jupyter Notebook or Jupyter Lab can be used to inspect and execute the code.
 The most current version of the model is the "dailydata_featureengineering_xgboost_ethbtcfinance.ipynb" located in "Pr BTC\ml_model\final_models\".
 This runs on execution with the btc and eth onchain- and exchange-data.